apache/helix/website/1.0.2/src/site/markdown/tutorial_rebalance.md

 }
 ```

-If there are 3 nodes in the cluster, then Helix will balance the masters and slaves equally.
+If there are 3 nodes in the cluster, then Helix will balance the leaders and standbys equally.
 The ideal state is therefore:

 ```
 {